ocpi/ocpi/mod_tokens.md

 An eMSP might want their Tokens to be authorization 'real-time', not white-listed.
 For this the eMSP has to implement the [POST Authorize request](#222-post-method) and set the Token.allow_whitelist field to FALSE for Tokens they want to have authorized 'real-time'.

-If an eMSP doesn't want real-time authorization, the GET Authorize method doesn't have to be implemented as long as all their Tokens have Token.allow_whitelist set to TRUE.
+If an eMSP doesn't want real-time authorization, the [POST Authorize request](#222-post-method) doesn't have to be implemented as long as all their Tokens have Token.allow_whitelist set to TRUE.

 ## 2. Interfaces and endpoints